 Since 2012, Cappella has been directed by Simon Lee, who is also a Tenor Lay Clerk at Durham Cathedral and music teacher.
 Simon follows in the footsteps of Eric Cross, Cappella’s conductor for many years, and has swiftly made his mark with skill and energy.

 In recent years we have been building our audience base by giving regular concerts in two well known city church venues (St Ann’s, Battlefield and Jesmond URC).
 Other local venues have included St Andrew’s Church, Newgate (our home base and rehearsal space) and King’s Hall at Newcastle University (Early Music Festival, 2015).

 Our winter concert each year is often candlelit, with seasonal refreshments, whilst our summer concert is usually outside Newcastle, often in a beautiful rural setting.
 In 2017 and 2016 we gave a Midsummer concert in Shincliffe Parish Church and sang Evensong in Ripon and Durham Cathedrals.

 Other Northern venues in recent years have included Ushaw College, County Durham, Norham Parish church, Northumberland and St Brandon’s Parish Church, Brancepeth, where we enjoyed candlelit festive celebrations in a joint concert with Durham Cathedral Young Singers.
-We gave a joint concert with The Rushley Singers in Lancaster Cathedral and are planning a return visit joint concert with them in Durham Cathedral in 2019.
+We gave a joint concert with The Rushley Singers in Lancaster Cathedral and sung joint services with them in Durham Cathedral in June 2019.

 We offer ticket price concessions for over 65s, students and unwaged, and we promote attendance by young people, with free entry for those under 18.
 However, we also offer a discounted season ticket, whilst additional benefits are also available through our ‘Friends of Cappella’ scheme – see Support the choir.

 Cappella – the music